wtbenica/text-clock/README.md

 - **Path Expansion**: The Makefile uses `$(HOME)` for path expansion.
 Please ensure that your system correctly expands `$(HOME)` to your home directory.

-###### Installation Instructions
+###### Installation

-1. Clone the **Text Clock** repository from GitHub.
-There are a few ways to do that.
-For help deciding which method to use, see [GitHub's documentation on cloning repositories](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories).
+1. The source files are hosted on GitHub.
+You can download the source files as a [ZIP file](https://github.com/wtbenica/text-clock/archive/refs/tags/v1.0.0.zip) or clone the repository using Git:

    | Method     | Command                                                  |
    | ---------- | -------------------------------------------------------- |